 Study: Races Have Different Wishes for Twilight Years

 The study found that members of different racial and ethnic groups often approach end-of-life care from very different perspectives.
-For example, all of the Arab participants, whether Muslim or Christian, indicated that they believe the family is responsible for the care of the dying person.
+For example, all of the Arab participants, whether Muslim or Christian, indicated that the family is responsible for the care of a dying member.
 In many cases, the entire neighborhood shoulders the responsibility.
 But African-Americans, and particularly Black men, did not place as much emphasis on the role of the family.
 And while White respondents also didn’t feel it was the responsibility of the family to take care of them, they generally preferred to die at home rather than a hospital or retirement community.

 “One of the most important findings in our study is that there are so many different points of view, it is important for health care providers to treat everyone as an individual,” says Duffy.